piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 ## How to use
 1. Set up and enable at least one Style.
-I have two options, one for Extended Thinking (ET) on and one for ET off.
+I have two options, one for Extended Thinking (ET) on and one for ET off. (note: for now, 0.2.0 may be the best option for ET off)
 2. Project instructions go in project instructions, duh

 (Alternative step 2 for free users: send instructions as first message.
-Normally a large paste like this converts to a file, which you don't want.
-Instead, edit the first message of an existing conversation and paste the instructions.
+Note that normally a large paste like this converts to a file, which you don't want.
+Instead, edit the first message of an **existing** conversation and paste the instructions.
 I suggest ET off for this first message.)

 ## WARNING
 BANNERS!
 If you do NSFW on claude.ai, you may get three different yellow banners